OpenCTI-Platform/opencti/docs/docs/usage/exploring-techniques.md

    - Courses of action to mitigate the Attack pattern
    - Data components in which find data to detect the usage of the Attack pattern
 - Knowledge: a complex tab that regroups all the structured Knowledge linked to the Attack pattern.
 Different thematic views are proposed to easily see Threat Actors and Intrusion Sets using this techniques, linked incidents, etc.
+- Content: This specific tab allows to previzualize, manage and write deliverable associated with the Attack pattern.
+For example an analytic report to share with other teams, a markdown files to feed a collaborative wiki with, etc. As described [here](overview.md#content-section).
 - Analyses: as described [here](overview.md).
 - Data: as described [here](overview.md).
 - History: as described [here](overview.md).